 Serving as a Student Senator is an excellent learning and leadership opportunity, and a chance to have a real voice in the NEC Community.
 Senators represent the student body by serving on one of four committees: Undergraduate Curricululm Committee, Graduate Curriculum Committee, Student Affairs Committee and Disciplinary Commitee.

 The UCC meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
 This year's senator is:

 Katherine Miller: Katherine is currently a sophomore studying piano performance with Bruce Brubaker.
 From Cleveland, OH, Katherine is interested in serving as a student senator so she can help make the NEC experience even better for her fellow students.

 The Graduate Curriculum meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
-This year's senators is:
+This year's senator is: